kohler/click/README.md

 ### NS-3 Simulator

-See `INSTALL` for more information.
+See `INSTALL.md` for more information.
 Further information on NS-3 and Click is available in [the NS-3 manual](http://www.nsnam.org/docs/models/html/click.html).

 ### NS-2 Simulator

-See `INSTALL` for more information.
+See `INSTALL.md` for more information.
 Once a Click-enabled version of NS-2 is installed, the 'ns' command is able to run Click scripts as part of a normal NS-2 simulation.